February 16, 2024

 In this article we will be overviewing the contours of Westminster’s financial aid offerings by covering the internal scholarships available, our Match to Zero scholarship, and some external scholarships that may be available to you.

-Westminster offers two traditional scholars to residential students at the time of publishing this post.
+Westminster offers two traditional scholarships to residential students at the time of publishing this post.

-The first scholarship is a general program scholarship that is available to the MDiv General Ministry program as well as the MDiv Pastoral Fellows program and residential MAR program.
-Every student who is admitted into either of these programs is automatically eligible for the scholarship.
-The MDiv General Ministry program scholarship covers 65% of the annual tuition costs.
+The first scholarship is need-based/academic scholarship that is available for these residential programs: MDiv General, MDiv Pastoral Fellows program and MAR programs.
+Every student who is admitted into either of these programs is automatically considered for the scholarship.
+The MDiv General Ministry program and the MAR scholarship covers 66% of the annual tuition costs.
 This decreases the tuition per year from just over $34,000 down to just under $12,000 per year.
 The MDiv Pastoral Fellows program scholarship covers 90% of the yearly tuition costs.
 This decreases tuition from just under $50,000 dollars per year down to just under $5,000 per year.

-Additionally, we offer need-based scholarships.
-These scholarships are limited in number and students must apply for them.
-There are 10 need-based scholarships available to MDiv Pastoral Fellows applicants and 20 need-based scholarships available to MDiv General Ministry applicants.
-These dramatically reduce your tuition costs from the true cost of the program.
-What this means is that, though Westminster’s tuition cost of $1,230 per credit is quite high compared to our competitors, the actual maximum tuition burden that falls to the student is minimal.
+What this means is that, though Westminster’s tuition cost of $1,230 per credit for the residential MDiv General and $1800 for the MDiv Pastoral is quite high compared to our competitors, the actual maximum tuition burden that falls to the student is minimal.

 Match to Zero